If you can’t decide on how to set a Thanksgiving table, or if you’re looking for Thanksgiving table settings, then these ideas can help you out!

 9. Easy Thanksgiving Table Decorations

-By making these crafty leaves, you can make napkin rings, decorate mason jars, place cards and even little favors.
+By making these crafty leaves, you can make napkin rings, decorate mason jars, and place cards.
+If you have Thanksgiving table favors to make, accentuate them with this decor idea.

 10. Simple Rustic Table Setting

-Go rustic complete with a warm welcome note for your guests.
+Want some rustic Thanksgiving table decorations?
+This simple rustic table setting idea complete with a warm welcome note for your guests is just the thing.

 11. Printable Thanksgiving Napkins